 - The Office of Student Services, room 1008) at the School of Law (Contact: Jon Baris)

 - Department of Athletics offices in Chaifetz Arena (Contact: D'Ann Keller)

 Those interested in providing service to the Ferguson community can contact SLU's Center for Service and Community Engagement, which is in communication with a number of outreach organizations, at 314-977-4105 or email@example.com.

-> The second "Making a Difference in North St. Louis" symposium will take place from 4:30 to 6 p.m. on Thursday, Oct.
+The second "Making a Difference in North St. Louis" symposium took place from 4:30 to 6 p.m. on Thursday, Oct.
 23.

-> The North St. Louis Initiative was established to help coordinate and communicate the many great projects that Saint Louis University faculty, staff and students - individuals and groups - are doing in north St. Louis communities.
+The North St. Louis Initiative was established to help coordinate and communicate the many great projects that Saint Louis University faculty, staff and students - individuals and groups - are doing in north St. Louis communities.